Eelyn Lee Awarded New Film Commission

 Delighted to announce that Eelyn Lee has been awarded a commission from Chinese Art Now [CAN] to realise her new film project, Casting Fu Manchu.
 Eelyn's project is one of six new CAN Digital Commissions that will premiere later this year in the lead up to the CAN Festival in February 2021.

-Casting Fu Manchu is an exploration of Yellow Peril in light of the coronavirus.
+Casting Fu Manchu is an exploration of Yellow Peril in light of COVID-19.
 In 1912, when Sax Rohmer invented his character Dr. Fu Manchu - the evil Chinese doctor set on world domination - Yellow Peril was rife.
-Often painted as a faceless existential threat to the ‘Western world’, East Asians were seen as a force that needed to be suppressed.
-With successive white actors ‘yellow-ing up’ to play the fictional villain, including Boris Karloff and Christopher Lee, Eelyn’s film will subvert these racist tropes through re-imagining Fu Manchu in 2021.
+Often painted as a faceless existential threat to the ‘western world’, East Asians were seen as a force that needed to be suppressed.
+With successive white actors applying Yellow Face to play the fictional villain, including Boris Karloff and Christopher Lee, Eelyn’s film will subvert these racist tropes through re-imagining Fu Manchu in 2021.